cascoxbw/octopus/README.md

 ## About <a name = "about"></a>

-- for mu benchmark
+- for L2 benchmark

 ## Prerequisites <a name = "Prerequisites"></a>

-- psutil, GitPython

-- pip install psutil GitPython
+- pip install -r requirements.txt

 ## Usage <a name = "usage"></a>

 - modify 'handbook.ini' according to your needs
-- python octopus.py
+- short term: python octopus.py
+- long term: nohup python tank.py &> run.log &

 ## Authors <a name = "authors"></a>